 It was bound to happen.
-A driver of a self-driving vehicle has claimed he was not driving while intoxicated (or under the influence) because the car was driving itself.
-This week, the California Highway Patrol in San Francisco reported finding an individual passed out behind the wheel of a Tesla with a blood alcohol concentration of nearly twice the legal limit, which begs the question: Can you get a DWI in an autonomous vehicle?
+Last year, the owner of a self-driving vehicle claimed he was not driving while intoxicated (or under the influence) because the car was driving itself.
+The California Highway Patrol in San Francisco reported finding an individual passed out behind the wheel of a Tesla with a blood alcohol concentration of nearly twice the legal limit, which begs the question: Can you get a DWI in an autonomous vehicle?

 DWI in an Autonomous Vehicle

 When u pass out behind the wheel on the Bay Bridge with more than 2x legal alcohol BAC limit and are found by a CHP Motor.
 Driver explained Tesla had been set on autopilot.
 He was arrested and charged with suspicion of DUI.
 Car towed (no it didn’t drive itself to the tow yard). pic.twitter.com/4NSRlOBRBL

 — CHP San Francisco (@CHPSanFrancisco) January 19, 2018

 Are You “Driving” an Autonomous Vehicle?